Turkish Oud

 A Legacy Carried Forward: The Turkish Oud Today

 The Turkish oud is a cherished instrument embraced by professional musicians, students, and music enthusiasts alike.
 Its ability to render the complexities of traditional Turkish maqams makes it an indispensable tool for preserving and transmitting this rich musical heritage.
-In the hands of a skilled player, the Turkish oud becomes a powerful voice, expressing profound emotions
+In the hands of a skilled player, the Turkish Oud becomes a powerful voice, expressing profound emotions

 0